A Scenic Hike to Crescent Rock Overlook at Shenandoah National Park

 For the first .5-mile of this hike, you will follow the Limberlost Trail, which guides you along a wide, leafy trail that is accessible to those of all abilities.

 From here, the trail narrows.
-The now mostly dirt and rock trail gently ascends into a serene forest of hemlocks and spruce trees.
+The trail gently ascends into a serene forest of hemlocks and spruce trees.
 Smooth logs built into the trail serve as steps.

 You can tell that this trail sees fewer footsteps, but that’s what makes this one-mile stretch of trail a delight.
-There’s not the constant brush of hikers walking by in the opposite direction.
+There’s not the constant brush of hikers.

 Just past the 1.5-mile mark, you reach Skyline Drive.
-You will see a trail marker to your left, but curiously, it does not tell you which way to go for the Crescent Rock Overlook.
-Hmm…
+A trail marker is on the left, but it does not tell you which way to go for the Crescent Rock Overlook.

 From here, you need to turn right (north) on Skyline Drive.
 You will see an unmarked side road once you’re walking north.
 Turn left onto this road.